zainabx78/AWS-Projects/NodeJs Application in AWS/README.md

  ### Locally testing the node.js application before deploying on AWS

-   •  Clone the github repository containing the application code using `git clone <repo link>` into local environment.
+   •  Clone the github repository containing the application code using `git clone <repo link>` into the git bash local environment.

    •  Use `vim .env` to create an environment variables file and add: